 Since you’re shelling out some major coin for your Walt Disney World vacation, you totally want to make the most of every second.
 But what nobody tells you is that downtime is a must for most of us.

-Before you scoff at the thought of an afternoon rest at your Resort (but what about the Mickey Bars, and parades, and Big Thunder Mountain?!?!), you’ll be so much more chill if you take some breathers throughout your trip.
-We’re not saying you should commit to a full Resort day or nuthin’, just a mid-afternoon nap or quick evening lie-down (once the kiddos are tucked in for the night!!).
+Before you scoff at the thought of an afternoon rest at your resort (but what about the Mickey Bars, and shows, and Big Thunder Mountain?!?!), you’ll be so much more chill if you take some breathers throughout your trip.
+We’re not saying you should commit to a full resort day, just a mid-afternoon nap or quick evening lie-down.

 Downtime isn’t about throwing in the towel, conceding defeat, and letting your aching feet claim victory.
-The mind is willing but the flesh is weak is not applicable here, guys!
-Rather it’s about letting your mind and your body (along with your nerves and patience!) recover so you can keep going full-tilt, baby!
-If you want to enjoy the nighttime show at your favorite Park, ride Flight of Passage until they kick you out, or stroll around Disney Springs for a late-night shopping spree, you’re going to need a little pep in your step — and that extra boost can come in takin’ a break!
+Rather, it’s about letting your mind and your body (along with your nerves and patience!) recover.
+If you want to enjoy the nighttime show at your favorite park, ride Flight of Passage until they kick you out, or stroll around Disney Springs for a late-night shopping spree, you’re going to need a little pep in your step — and that extra boost can come from taking a break!

-Restaurants can be booked 180 days in advance — and some of them book up THAT FAST!
+Restaurants can be booked 60+ days in advance — and some book up THAT FAST!

 So which restaurants do you need to be particularly fanatical about booking that early?
-They’re likely the ones you’ve heard of: Be Our Guest Restaurant and Cinderella’s Royal Table at Magic Kingdom, ‘Ohana at Disney’s Polynesian Village Resort, California Grill (at fireworks time!) at Disney’s Contemporary Resort, Victoria & Albert’s five-star dining at Disney’s Grand Floridian Resort & Spa.
+They’re likely the ones you’ve heard of, like Be Our Guest Restaurant and Cinderella’s Royal Table at Magic Kingdom, ‘Ohana at Disney’s Polynesian Village Resort, or California Grill (at fireworks time!) at Disney’s Contemporary Resort.

-Remember, though: if you miss the 180-day deadline for whatever reason, you don’t have to give up hope.
+Remember, though: if you miss the 60-day mark for whatever reason, you don’t have to give up hope.
 Plans change all the time, and if your timing is right, you can potentially find a reservation closer to your travel dates.
-You might need to be flexible — like eating earlier or later than you’d prefer — but it’s worth the effort to keep checking even up to the day you want to dine.
-Perseverance often pays off in these cases!
+Plus, you may want to check out the Walk-Up Waitlist on the day of your visit — it’s a feature available in the My Disney Experience app that allows guests to check for last-minute availability.

 Walt Disney World is huge.

-At almost 40 square miles, Walt Disney World is one big mama jama.
-With over thirty on-property hotels, four theme parks, two water parks, a massive shopping/dining/entertainment district, and loads of recreational activities spread across the central Florida property, Walt Disney World is huge.
+At almost 40 square miles, Walt Disney World is gigantic.
+With over thirty on-property hotels, four theme parks, two water parks, a massive shopping/dining/entertainment district, and loads of recreational activities, the property is legitimately huge.

 And what that means for you is that it’s not always easy or efficient to get from place to place!
-As you plan your vacation, you’ll want to familiarize yourself with all of the transportation options available to you on Disney World property.
-Research the best way to get from one location to another — say from your Resort to another Resort for your dining reservation — and then also have a back-up plan, because sometimes you’ll run into some issues (i.e. Skyliner drama).
+As you plan your vacation, you’ll want to familiarize yourself with all of the transportation options available to you.
+Research the best way to get from one location to another — say from your resort to another resort for your dining reservation — and then also have a backup plan, because sometimes you’ll run into some issues.
+(Some transportation options can shut down due to weather!)

-Long story long, you’ll want to plan for more time than you think you need when going from one place to another at Disney World — and know what your options are if things go awry!
-Figure out where the Skyliner stations are, which Monorail you need to take to get to Grand Floridian Resort (FYI, it’s the Resort Monorail, not the Epcot Monorail or the Express Monorail), and when it’s best to call a Minnie Van , rideshare or a taxi.
-(TIP: Some breakfast dining reservations begin before the Parks officially open transportation can be thin.
-Consider calling a taxi or getting a Minnie Van in those circumstances.)
+Basically, you’ll want to plan for more time than you think you need when going from one place to another at Disney World — and know what your options are if things go awry!
+Figure out where the Skyliner stations are, which monorail you need to take, and when it’s best to get a rideshare.
 Also, you’ll need to figure out if it makes more sense for you to rent a car, or if your family will be content with using the Disney buses.

 These aren’t the types of decisions you necessarily think about making in advance of your trip, but planning ahead can really take some stress out of your magical vacation!